 Art, Design and Humanities

-Our new Faculty of Art, Design and Humanities is home to research staff with international reputations in a wide range of creative and scholarly fields, covering Architecture, Arts, Design, Fashion and Textiles, Media and Communication and Humanities.
+Our new Faculty of Art, Design and Humanities is home to research staff with international reputations in a wide range of creative and scholarly fields, covering Architecture, Arts, Design, Fashion and Textiles, and Humanities.

 One of the key features of the faculty’s research culture is a commitment to the genuine integration of practice and theory in the arts, blending traditional disciplines of critical enquiry and analysis with practice-based research and creative work employing cutting-edge technology.